Read the clauses before they cost you.

 What each side is promising is true, when those promises create real liability, and where this language quietly expands risk.

-Ownership, secrecy, and reuse rules that matter most for creators, employees, and service providers.
+Ownership, secrecy, and reuse rules that matter most for searchers, franchise buyers, and commercial tenants.

 IP Assignment Clause